Tak-Au/Behavioral-Cloning/README.md

 I used Adam optimizer for the training process.
 I used keras checkpoint function to generate model on every epoche.
 I ran each model to see which one does the best.
 I find this to be the best way to pick the best model.
 From the best model, I examine where are some of the problematic areas.
 Once I identify them, I go back to the simulator and drive to the problematic area and drive the car back from left/right and steer back to the center.
 Eventually, the Neural network was able to drive the car consistently.

-The link below shows the video of the car driving by the trained neural network.
+The link below is the video of the car driven by the trained neural network.

 https://github.com/Tak-Au/Behavioral-Cloning/blob/master/run09.mp4